albuch/sbt-dependency-check/README.md

 dependencyCheckConnectionString | The connection string used to connect to the database, the %s will be replace with a name for the database | jdbc:h2:file:%s;AUTOCOMMIT=ON;MV_STORE=FALSE;
 dependencyCheckDatabaseUser | The username used when connecting to the database. | dcuser dependencyCheckDatabasePassword | The password used when connecting to the database. |
+dependencyCheckCpeStartsWith | The starting String to identify the CPEs that are qualified to be imported. |

 #### Changing Log Level
 Add the following to your `build.sbt` file to increase the log level from  default `info` to e.g. `debug`.